Coconut: Culinary

-The sap can be reduced by boiling to create a sweet syrup or candy such as te kamamai in Kiribati or dhiyaa hakuru and addu bondi in the Maldives.
-It can be reduced further to yield coconut sugar also referred to as palm sugar or jaggery.
-A young, well-maintained tree can produce around 300 L of toddy per year, while a 40-year-old tree may yield around 400 L.
+Coconut sap, fresh or fermented, is drunk as toddy or tubâ in the Philippines.
+When left to ferment on its own, it becomes palm wine.
+Palm wine is distilled to produce arrack.
+The sap can be reduced by boiling to create a sweet syrup, or reduced further to yield coconut sugar.
+A young, well-maintained tree can produce around 300 liter of toddy per year, while a 40-year-old tree may yield around 400 L.